Downtown Bentonville: Hotel Massey

 Hotel Massey is a former hotel in downtown Bentonville, built in 1910 in the Renaissance Revival architectural style.
 Occupying an important corner in Bentonville, Hotel Massey replaced the Eagle Hotel, which had stood on the site since 1840.
 Home to many notable businesses on its first floor, the building is considered an important historic landmark by the community.
 The hotel's architectural style is also uncommon in Arkansas, and especially the Ozarks.
 Due to its dual significance, Hotel Massey was listed on the National Register of Historic Places in 1978.

 Terry Block Building

-The Terry Block Building is a commercial building on the west side of the Bentonville square built in 1888.
-Built by Colonel William A. Terry, the building is the largest on the square and communicates message of the prosperous 1880s economy.
+The Terry Block Building was a commercial building on the west side of the Bentonville square built in 1888.
+Built by Colonel William A. Terry, the building was the largest on the square and communicated a message of the prosperous 1880s economy.
 Terry owned and operated a dry goods store and was president of the Benton County Bank, also located in the building.

-Today the building is owned by Walmart and operated as a retro 1950s soda fountain and ice cream parlor.
+The building was last owned by Walmart and operated as a retro 1950s soda fountain and ice cream parlor, as part of the Walmart Museum.
+In October 2023, the building was razed as part of a renovation of the museum complex and rebuilt.